robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 The frozen bytecode variant is preferred.

 The server has some limitations:
-- Passive mode only
 - Binary mode only
 - Limited wildcard support for the ls and nlist commands.
 Only `*` and `?` are supported.
 - Limited multi-session support.
-The server accepts multiple sessions, but only one sessions command at a time is executed, which still allows interleaved actions.
+The server accepts multiple sessions, but only one sessions command at a time is served while the other sessions receive a 'busy' response, which still allows interleaved actions.
 - Not all ftp commands are implemented.

 ## Startup